vittorioexp/chitchat-flutter-project/README.md

 Future developments
 ---

-- Implement input validation in the signup process to handle scenarios where required information, such as a profile picture, is missing.
 - Display the message 'No users found' when attempting to create a group without any registered users.
 - Edit the group creation screen so that it allows users to set a custom group name and choose a picture for the group.
 - Develop a group modification screen to enable users to make changes to an existing group.